 The easiest way to compare Canadian travel insurance rates is to use a comparison website.

-Comparison websites, like Kanetix.ca, let you compare quotes for travel insurance from several different companies at once.
+Comparison websites, like Kanetix.ca, let you compare travel insurance from several different companies at once.
 Type in a few details about your trip, and compare policy coverage and prices to help narrow down your choice.
 Check out our review of Kanetix.ca.

 Still looking?
 Check out our reviews of Tugo travel insurance, BMO travel insurance, and Blue Cross travel insurance, and our helpful post that answers the question what type of travel insurance do I need?

 As always, the information in this post is from one traveller to another and please remember, we are not travel insurance agents.
 We have spent years abroad and have gotten to know the ins and outs of the industry, however, if you have any travel insurance questions, please talk to a qualified travel insurance agent or broker.
 Finally, always consult your insurance policy since that is the legal document to which you are agreeing.